gitter-badger/sms-tools/README.md

 the library installed in the system, so that it can be easily imported without relying on some absolute location.

-#### Development mode
+##### Development mode

-In case you plan to modify the library code you can install the `smst` package in the development mode, ie. all code changes will
+In case you plan to modify the library code you can install the `smst` package in the development mode, ie. all code changes will come into effect without the need to reinstall the package.

 ```
 sms-tools$ pip install -e .
 ```

-#### Building the package
+##### Building the package

 In case you plan just to use the package and not modify its code often you can just build and install the package.